sciactive/nymph-client/README.md

 npm install --save nymph-client
 ```

 This repository is the JavaScript client for browsers.
-You can find UMD modules in the /lib-umd directory, and CommonJS modules in the /lib-cjs directory.
+You can find UMD format modules in the /lib directory.
 There is also a **[Node.js client](https://github.com/sciactive/nymph-client-node)**.
 For more information, you can see the [main Nymph repository](https://github.com/sciactive/nymph).

 ## Setting up Nymph in a Browser